- Sermon Notes

-APPL – What will be true of our lives when we walk as children of Light?
+APPL – How can we tell if we are walking as children of the Light?
 Paul said we will bear the fruit of the Light: Goodness, Righteousness, and Truth.

 APPL – Goodness wins.
 Righteousness wins.
 Truth wins.
-Light defeats the Darkness.
+Ultimately, Light defeats the Darkness.

 APPL – Whose side are you on?
 Light or Darkness?

-• Tonight, I am inviting you to come to Jesus, the Light of the world.
+• Please come to Jesus, the Light of the world.